Blue Mountain, Mississippi

-Blue Mountain is a town in Tippah County, Mississippi.
-The population was 920 at the 2010 census.
-It is the location of Blue Mountain College, a private Christian liberal arts college.
+Blue Mountain is a village in Tippah County, Mississippi, United States.
+The population was 926 at the 2023 census.

 History

-Blue Mountain is rooted in the community that developed around Blue Mountain College, which was founded in 1873.
+Blue Mountain is rooted in the community that developed around Blue Mountain Christian University, which was founded in 1873.
 The Town of Blue Mountain was incorporated in 1877.
 The name refers to the blueish morning hue of the surrounding hills.

 Geography

 Blue Mountain lies in southwestern Tippah County at the intersection of Mississippi Highway 2 and Mississippi Highway 15.
 The latter highway connects the town with Ripley to the northeast and New Albany to the south, while the former highway connects the town with Hickory Flat to the west.
-Blue Mountain College lies in the northwestern part of town, occupying much of the land north of Mill Street, east of 2nd Street, and west of State Highway 15.

 According to the United States Census Bureau, the town has a total area of 1.1 sqmi, all land.